 Warm and Dry

-Our old Victorian was leaky and cold.
+Our old Victorian, below, was leaky and cold.
 In winter, we’d huddle in front of the woodstove like five birds on a wire.
 We love the idea of radiant heat for our new home, with two rooftop solar panels (40 tubes, total) preheating the water that circulates through tubes beneath the floors.
 Warmboard® spreads the heat evenly.
-Being warm on the coldest Maine days and going barefoot in winter seems farfetched, unimaginable – I can’t wait.
+Being warm on the coldest Maine days, and going barefoot in winter seems farfetched, unimaginable.
+It’s – we are still pinching ourselves.

 In Europe, “passive” homes use minimal energy because they’re so well insulated.
 Mechanical ventilation circulates and exchanges the air – the key to air quality in a tightly built home like ours.
 Jim Robinson, our savvy plumbing and heating contractor, made sure that the air in our home is exchanged every 15 minutes.
 His high-efficiency gas furnace, programmable thermostats, low-flow showerheads, faucets, and dual-flush toilets all cut our energy costs considerably as well.